 Solution: Think long term when it comes to inflation and start with a more aggressive 3% annual forecast rather than the 1% or less that has been occurring during the past decade.
-When planning your money needs, adjust your personal expense predictions for your actual personal retirement needs which often mean more spent for healthcare and food and less on housing and clothing.
+When planning your money needs, adjust your personal expense predictions for your actual personal retirement needs which often means more spent for healthcare and food and less on housing and clothing.
 Make your investments ones that have traditionally outpaced inflation like Treasury protected securities, I-bonds and things like real estate and precious metal investments.

 Dangerous Assumption #2: The stock and bond markets will be just fine and remain rosy

 To be sure, S&P investments in the market have been good over a century of investing and have averaged about 10% gains over each decade from 1915 thru 2015.
 Even right now markets are in record breaking mode, but do not be complacent.
 There have been periods when the market has in fact reversed that trend and as recent as the decade that ended in 2009 (known as the “lost decade”) we saw the S&P 500 actually lose money during that period!
 That can happen again.